pedrofreitaas/guess_the_player/README.md

 ```
 Uses "https://futdb.app/" 's API, to retrieve info about FIFA's player's cards.

-Uses localStorage to save what have been given to the user.
+Uses localStorage to save which tips have been given to the user.

-Has a system to allow tips only after a period of times.
+Has a system to allow tips only after a period of time.

 Reset's the game if the user gets the player's name right.
 ```